Ravenworks6/week2ResearchRepoDemo/reflections/reflectiveJournal.md

 ### What is GitHub?

 ## Week 3:
-Thursday - We videoed each other on our phones and put them together in a line on the floor and pressed play.
-Blockchain learning?
-Finding Roman's teaching method very refreshing and thought provoking.
+Thursday - Video-graph.
+We videoed each other on our phones and put them together in a line on the floor and pressed play.
+Reflective questions: How did you feel as a subject of a video?
+Did you notice your ego?
+How are we evolving with this device?
+How could we draw this activity?
+Did you feel more attachment to the phone than to your image?

 ## Week 4:
 Monday - Today Roman has us in a circle where we had to tell the group our name and what we did in the weekend and our project idea.
 The Agile Standup Method.
 It was a effective way of listening and contributing.